codenotary/immudb/README.md

 [tinaba](https://www.tinaba.bancaprofilo.it/)

-## Limits
+## Multiple databases

-Immudb has this limitations:
- - database name must be shorter than 128 characters
- - for every database created, 4 more file descriptor will be used
- - it is quite addictive!
+It is possible to create and use many databases.
+There is no hardcoded limit on the number of database immudb can handle, but keep in mind that for every database created, 4 more file descriptor will be used.
+Also, the database name must be shorter that 128 bytes, in order to comply with filesystem limitations.

 The default number of open file per process on modern linux systems is usually 1024.
 Thats mean that without increasing that number, immudb is limited to about 250 databases.
-Is it easy to increase that limit.
+It's easy to increase that limit.

-You you are using systemd services, you only need to set `LimitNOFILE=65536` in the service file, and restart the service.
+If you are using systemd services, you only need to set `LimitNOFILE=65536` in the service file, and restart the service.

-With systemV init, you have to put `ulimit -n` in your init file, before launching immudb.
+With systemV init, you have to put `ulimit -n 65536` in your init file, before launching immudb.

 It is also possible to modify `/etc/security/limits.conf`, which sets the system defaults.